 “Be kind, do good, we’ve got this.”

-Since retiring in 2020, Margaret spends her winters on Mount Hood as a guest host, and in the autumn she works as an assistant coach for a youth cross country running program: “I am happiest when I’m being physically active and encouraging others to be the same.”
-Margaret sets and achieves high goals for herself, such as walking 1200 miles in a year, completing challenging trail races, and doing a sprint triathlon.
+Since retiring in 2020, Margaret spends her winters on Mount Hood as a guest host, and in the autumn and spring she volunteers as a pace leader for a women’s half marathon training program.
+“I am happiest when I’m being physically active and encouraging others to be the same.”
+Margaret sets and achieves high goals for herself, such as walking 1200 miles in a year, completing challenging trail races, doing a sprint triathlon, and walking a marathon.

 Margaret’s advice to her younger self: “Take more chances, say yes to more opportunities, you never know how much time you have here on earth.
 It is important to stop and breathe.
 It is okay to cry.”